benzino77/tasmocompiler/README.md

 ```

 You can find additional inforamtion what can be set by _Custom parameters_ field in [my_user_config.h](https://github.com/arendst/Sonoff-Tasmota/blob/development/sonoff/my_user_config.h) in Tasmota sorce code.

+#### Troubleshooting

+If you have problems with the compiler, please refer to the [ADVANCED](https://github.com/benzino77/tasmocompiler/blob/master/ADVANCED.md) tips for more information.

 #### Disclaimer
 Everything you do, you do on your own responsibility.
 I do not take any responsibility for damages or problems, that may arise as a result of using this solution or its products.